 Throughout our lives, our wisdom and our kindness ripples out, as our thoughts and our deeds are passed on to others, extending our time in this world far beyond the length of our sentient lives.
 If Tim were to look back on his work, I’m sure he’d be happy to learn of the vast extension of his remarkable life, one that will ripple out for many decades to come.

-Somewhere it was said that one’s possessions aren’t an indicator of a life well-lived, but that one’s deeds are; and because of Tim’s teaching, I know now what a well-lived life truly encompasses.
+Somewhere it was said that one’s possessions aren’t an indicator of a life well-lived, but that one’s deeds are; and because of Tim’s lessons, I know now what a well-lived life truly encompasses.